For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 Dress for most of the week is casual, but not pajamas-casual.

-Please dress in courtroom attire for the professionalism oath ceremony.
+Please plan to dress in courtroom attire for the professionalism oath ceremony.
 Options include dark suits, dress shirt, tie, dress shoes, skirt or pant suits, dress and blazer, etc. We encourage you to come to class that day in your professional attire so you are not delayed to City Hall, but you will have some time to change.

 Locker assignments will be available to you on the first day of orientation via the Locker Information Retrieval Form.
 Locks are provided, and you may not change or remove the locks.
 The lockers are yours for your entire time at the law school.